Bakewell: Events

 The Peak District traditional well dressing takes place in June; colourful images made of petals embedded in clay appear at several places in the town.
 Then follows Carnival week, culminating in a procession at the beginning of July.
 August brings the Bakewell Arts Festival, a music and theatre event begun in 1997.
 The Peak Literary Festival is held in the spring and autumn of each year.
 The spring one starts on the last Friday in May and the autumn one on the last Friday in October.

-Until 2017, The Bakewell Agricultural Show was among the largest covered agricultural shows in the UK, attracting about 65,000 visitors.
-It took place on the first Wednesday and Thursday in August at the Bakewell Showground.
+Until 2017, the Bakewell Agricultural Show was among the largest covered agricultural shows in the UK, attracting about 65,000 visitors.
+It took place on the first Wednesday and Thursday in August, at the Bakewell Showground.
 Known also as the Little Royal, it was founded by Wootten Burkinshaw Thomas in 1819.
-In 2018 and 2019 (the bicentennial year), the Bakewell Show was suspended in favour of more lucrative commercial events.
+In 2018 and 2019 (its bicentennial year), the show was suspended in favour of more lucrative commercial events.